Gabdulla Tukay: Early life

-In the fall of 1895, the Ğosmanovs, Tatar merchants living in Uralsk, decided to adopt their distant relatives, because their own children had died. Ğäliäsğar Ğosmanov and his wife Ğäzizä, Ğabdulla's aunt, asked a peasant from Quşlawıç to bring them Ğabdulla.
-The peasant took ten-year-old Tuqay away from Säğdi, threatening him with Russian papers and the village constable.
-Living in Uralsk, Ğabdulla attended to Motíğía madrassah.
+In the fall of 1895, the Gosmanovs, Tatar merchants living in Uralsk, decided to adopt their distant relatives, because their own children had died. Ğaliəsğar Ğosmanov and his wife Ğəzizə, Ğabdulla's aunt, asked a peasant from Quslawiç to bring them Ğabdulla.
+The peasant took ten-year-old Tuqay away from Səğdi, threatening him with Russian papers and the village constable.
+Living in Uralsk, Ğabdulla attended to Motıyğiya madrassah.
 Simultaneously, in 1896, he started to attend a Russian school.
 There, for the first time in his life, he became acquainted with the world of Russian literature and started to write poetry.
-In 1899 the anniversary of Alexander Pushkin was widely celebrated in Uralsk, an event which inspired Tuqay's interest in Russian poetry, especially works by Pushkin.
+In 1899, the anniversary of Alexander Pushkin was widely celebrated in Uralsk, an event which inspired Tuqay's interest in Russian poetry, especially works by Pushkin.

 Ğosmanov tried to interest Ğabdulla in his work, but Tuqay stayed indifferent to the merchant's lot, preferring to develop his education.
-On 30 July 1900 Ğäliäsğar Ğosmanov died of "stomach diseases", so Tuqay moved into the madrassah itself, living first in common room, and two years later in a khujra, an individual cell.
-In the madrassah Tuqay proved himself a diligent student, completing in ten years a program intended for fifteen.
+On 30 July 1900 Ğaliəsğar Ğosmanov died of "stomach diseases", so Tuqay moved into the madrassah itself, living first in common room, and two years later in a khujra, an individual cell.
+In the madrassah Tukay proved himself a diligent student, completing in ten years a program intended for fifteen.
 However, he continued to live in poverty.

 By 1902, Ğabdulla, age 16, had changed his nature.
 He lost interest in studying the Qur'an, and showed criticism to all that was taught in madrassah.
 He didn't shave his hair, he drank beer and even smoked.
 At the same time, he became more interested in poetry.